 Luckily, there's a better way.
 Address the needs and feelings that are driving the behavior, and you can nip it in the bud.
 Here are five family habits

-you can structure into your life in quarantine to help with emotions, meet needs and heal sibling rivalry -- for more peace and affection all around.
+you can structure into your life in quarantine to help with emotions, meet needs and heal sibling rivalry.
+These family habits insure more peace and

 One effect of being cooped up together is that it's easy to get on each other's nerves.
 Everyone needs some downtime to "just be" with themselves and replenish

 their batteries.
 Yes, extroverts need this time too, although they often don't need as much of it.
 Without some downtime, all children get over-stimulated,